-IMAGE CONSULTING (BUSI 1278) This course is for the "Fashionistas" of the world, individuals who are creative, have an abundance of knowledge in fashion along with an eye for color and proportions.
-They are deemed muses and are passionate in wanting to educate people on the latest fashion trends, allowing them to identify their personal style and teaching them the art of wardrobing.
-Perfect for individuals who are entrepreneurial minded and who want to make a career out of shopping and making people look and feel great about themselves.
-(30 hours) \$403 10 wks Th.
-Apr 17 18:00 - 21:00 DTN 4 CRN 20457 COUNSELLING COUNSELLING Begin your counselling training at VCC - we make it easy for you to work and study at the same time.
+COUNSELLING COUNSELLING Begin your counselling training at VCC - we make it easy for you to work and study at the same time.
 VCC's two part-time evening Certificate Programs in Substance Abuse and Counselling Skills provide the theoretical framework and foundational skills to individuals who are making a career change into the counselling field or those currently working in the social services field and who want educational credentials.
 Experiential, practical, topical and transformational, the program is taught and designed by practicing professionals.
 Students become familiar with current trends in psychology and counselling and are exposed to leading edge practices in the social services profession.
 They will develop a network of professional contacts in their chosen fields.
 Eighty-five percent of students find related employment and many are working before they graduate.
 Tuition for each certificate is approximately \$3200.
 Students are not required to pay for the whole program, but can register and pay for individual courses each term as they proceed through the program.
 For more detailed information, please visit continuinged.vcc.ca/cnsk attend an information session or contact the program coordinator or program assistant.
-COUNSELLING SKILLS CERTIFICATE PROGRAM Program Coordinator: Sara Menzel, 604.443.8392, smenzel@vcc.ca Program Assistant: Carol Agostini, 604.443.8661, cagostini@vcc.ca Practicum Coordinator: Rayma Hagan, 604.443.8676, rhagan@vcc.ca The curriculum of the Counselling Skills Certificate Programs is currently being revised and updated.
-New certificate requirements and revised course options will be available Winter, 2009.
+The curriculum of the Counselling Skills Certificate Programs is currently being revised and updated.
+New certificate requirements and revised course options will be in effect Winter 2009.
+COUNSELLING SKILLS CERTIFICATE PROGRAM Program Coordinator: Sara Menzel, 604.443.8392, smenzel@vcc.ca Program Assistant: Carol Agostini, 604.443.8661, cagostini@vcc.ca Practicum Coordinator: Sarah Fernets, 604.443.8676, sfernets@vcc.ca For more detailed information, please visit www.vcc.ca/cs/cnsk, attend an information session or contact the program coordinator or program assistant.
 INFORMATION SESSIONS:

-WEDNESDAY MARCH 26, THURSDAY JUNE 19, WEDNESDAY AUGUST 20, OR THURSDAY SEPTEMBER 11, 2008, 6:30 PM ROOM 420 Interested in working as a settlement worker, a family support worker, a job club facilitator or in a variety of other positions within the social services or corrections field, then this Program is for you.
+AUGUST 20, SEPTEMBER 11, DECEMBER 4 OR JANUARY 7, 2009, 6:30 P.M. - CONTINUING STUDIES OFFICE - DOWNTOWN CAMPUS Interested in working as a settlement worker, a family support worker, a job club facilitator or in a variety of other positions within the social services or corrections field, then this Program is for you.
 Designed for those who have an interest in pursuing a career in the helping profession OR for those currently practicing in the field, this program integrates counselling theory with skill practice and provides thorough evaluation and feedback.
 Courses in this program meet some of the educational prerequisites for those students considering graduate studies in Department of Education and Counselling Psychology, and Special Education at UBC.
 This program has an excellent reputation in the community and Ministry of Education surveys conducted over the past five years place our employment success rate at over 85%.
 Students can complete this certificate in fifteen months to three years and can choose to attend school one or two evenings per week for three to six terms.
 Courses are experiential, practical and topical and taught by experienced, practicing clinicians.
 A Practicum completes the program and students already working in the field can choose to complete their Practicum at their worksites.
-Required Courses: Theories of Counselling, Individual Counselling, Personal and Professional Development, Assessment and Referral and Community Resources Electives: Family Counselling Skills, Group Counselling Skills, Vocational Counselling Skills, Cross Cultural Counselling Skills and and Clinical Practice Course.
-One Practicum Option Practicum Information Meeting: Wednesday, April 16, or Monday June 16, 2008, 5:30pm Room 218B.
+Required Courses: Theories of Counselling, Individual Counselling, Personal and Professional Development, Assessment and Referral and Community Resources Electives: Family Counselling Skills, Group Counselling Skills, Vocational Counselling Skills, Cross Cultural Counselling Skills, and Clinical Practice Course.
+One Practicum Option Practicum Information Meeting: September 24 or November 24, 5:30 p.m.
+Room 218B.
 This meeting is for current certificate students ONLY.
 ENTRANCE REQUIREMENTS: